 Custom database fields

-You must identify SPOP as the unique identifier when you are setting up your database.
-Don't identify the email field as the UID.
 You can add fields to a database associated with an automated message at any time.
 But you must add the new fields before you submit XML with tags for that field.

 Seed lists